HullSeals/HalpyBOT/README.md

 # HalpyBOT

-Version 1.5 of our Hull Seals IRC Utility bot, built with Sopel
+Version 1.5 of our Hull Seals IRC Utility bot, built with Pydle